tensorflow/tfjs/README.md

 Renders a confusion matrix for classification task evaluation

+Can optionally exclude the diagonal from being shaded if one wants the visual focus to be on the incorrect classifications.
+Note that if the classification is perfect (i.e. only the diagonal has values) then the diagonal will always be shaded.

 * @param container A `{name: string, tab?: string}` object specifying which surface to render to.
 * @param confusionMatrix A nested array of numbers with the confusion matrix